 What do you get for the luxury price tag?
-This planer seriously reduces snipe thanks to the cutterhead lock system and the well-designed infeed and outfeed table.
-The machine is also very versatile, allowing you to choose very specific dimensions for your subsequent cuts.
+This planer reduces snipe thanks to the cutterhead lock system and the well-designed infeed and outfeed table.
+The machine is also very versatile, allowing you to choose precise dimensions for your subsequent cuts.

 It’s not all great news, though.
-It’s surprisingly easy to burn the belt out on this model, and it may require adjustments right out of the box in order for you to get the most out of it.
+It’s surprisingly easy to burn the belt out, and it may require adjustments right out of the box for you to get the most out of it.

 4. WEN Benchtop Corded Thickness Planer

-The three-blade design has a lot of potential, and we like that the fan-aided dust port makes it easy to breathe while you’re doing work.
-Unfortunately, this system is likely to make a mess for you to clean up, so you’re basically trading one annoyance for another.
+The three-blade design has a lot of potential, and we like that the fan-aided dust port makes it easy to breathe.
+Unfortunately, this system is likely to make a mess for you to clean up, so you’re trading one annoyance for another.